SJTU-PLV/direct-refinement-popl24-artifact/README.md

 #### Column 2

-The results in the second column can be produced by running the following command in directories `CompCertOv3.10` and adding the numbers in the `spec` and `proof` for each file.
+The results in the second column can be produced by running the following command in directory `CompCertOv3.10` and adding the numbers in the `spec` and `proof` for each file.

 ```